 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Everyone has their own opinion on the subject of hiring out help.
-We asked our Hip2BeHome team whether or not they have a cleaning person come to their home and if so, for what reasons.
+Everyone has their own opinion on the subject of hiring out help, so we asked our Hip2Save team & readers whether or not they have a cleaning person or service come to their home and if so, for what reasons.
 For some, the time and stress it frees up is totally worth the cost.
 On the other hand, some prefer to clean themselves and use the money elsewhere.

-To help you make the decision for yourself, we highlighted pros and cons of cleaning services, along with some tips for hiring a pro.
+To help you make the best decision for yourself, we highlight the pros and cons of cleaning services below & we’re also sharing our thoughts on each point of view!

 Cleaning can take hours, sometimes even days, depending on the size and thoroughness desired for the task.
 While having a clean home is important, studies suggest family time should take priority.
 It’s simple — the less time you spend cleaning up after your family, the more time you have to enjoy their company.